 One possible workflow involves customers initiating the conversation and having the predictive text feature of iMessage suggest specific details – like phone number or email address – that they can share with the business.
 If applicable, open appointment slots could appear in Time Picker, which integrates with the iOS calendar, or the similar List Picker might present a list of selectable products or services for purchase.
 Finally, customers can securely pay within ABC through Apple Pay, a service that gathers payment card details, shipping and billing addresses, and contact information in one place so that customers don’t have to manually re-enter these details each time or, worse, submit them in an unsecured form.

-The bottom line: Delighting customers delivers top-notch results
+The bottom line: Delighting customers with chat delivers top-notch customer experiences

 ABC is far from the only option on this front, with others like Rich Communication Services providing similar functionality on Android.
-Conversational U as a whole opens up many possibilities for superior customer engagement and service.
+Chat and conversational UI as a whole opens up many possibilities for superior customer engagement and service.

 Three-fourths of consumers think it takes too long to reach a human agent, and a lot of that is attributable to IVR and the long wait times for email responses.
 In comparison, chat is usually much more immediate and, thanks to its rich set of features, better at providing the context that can help resolve issues more quickly.